 The Compensation Committee is responsible for approval of the Company's executive compensation policies, compensation paid to executive officers, and administration of the Company's equity ownership plans.
 The Compensation Committee currently consists of Messrs.
-Kvamme, Gallagher and Reddersen and Ms. Reaugh, none of whom is an employee of the Company, and each of whom is independent under applicable NASDAQ listing standards and for the purposes of Section 162(m) of the Code and Section 16 of the Exchange Act of 1934.
+Kvamme, Gallagher and Reddersen and Ms. Reaugh, none of whom is an employee of the Company, and each of whom is independent under applicable NASDAQ listing standards and for the purposes of Section 162(m) of the Code and Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The charter of the Compensation Committee was adopted by the Board of Directors, and is posted on Harmonic's website at www.harmonicinc.com.